dnck/dnck.github.io/_posts/2020-03-02-booleans-in-python-argparse.md

     print(args.message)
 ```

-On limit that I've found with argparse is when it comes to passing booleans on
-the command line.
-For example, passing ```--capitalize True``` in the above
+Passing ```--capitalize True``` to the above program would produce an unexpected
-program does not result in the correct output.

-You can get around this by defining the variable as a lambda expression.
-Thus,
+output.
+That's because `argparse` doesn't handle booleans.
+One alternative would
+be to use the excellent `click` module instead of `argparse`.

+But, what if you're just writing something simple, and you want to get the job
+done quickly?

+Here's a nice Pythonic solution: define the type of your input parameter as a
+lambda expression that parses the expected (and common variants) input.

+Thus, to get a boolean parameter using the `argparse` module, simply make the type
-we replace the argument ```capitalize``` in the above program like so,
+of your argument like so,

 ```python
 parser.add_argument("message",